Pokemon Shopping Game Plan

 Japan has excellent card supplies, often cheaper:

-- Premium sleeves (character designs)
+- Premium sleeves (character designs) — great for resale too

 - Deck boxes

-- Card storage
+- Card storage boxes

 - Playmats